 Shalhevet’s parking lot will be closed.
-There will be an designated Accessible drop-off only area in front of the building.
-We will have a very limited number of Accessible parking spots available on a first come basis.
-Unfortunately, we cannot reserve parking spots for anyone.
+There will be a designated Accessible drop-off only area in front of the building.

 - The city relaxes some parking restrictions on this part of town on the High Holy Days – IKAR High Holy Day parking